AvianNetwork/Avian/doc/rip-25.md

 # RIP-25: ML-DSA-44 Post-Quantum Transaction Outputs

-- **Status:** Draft (working document, not frozen)
+- **Status:** Frozen (Phase 1) — pinned by `src/test/data/rip25_vectors.json`
 - **Network:** Avian
 - **Witness version:** 2
 - **Signature scheme:** ML-DSA-44 (NIST FIPS 204)
 - **Deployment:** BIP9 `mldsa44` (bit 11), `NEVER_ACTIVE` on mainnet
 - **Scope of this version:** AVN outputs only.
 Assets and hybrid (ECDSA+ML-DSA) are out of scope and specified separately in later revisions.

-> This document records the consensus rules of the ML-DSA-44 output type as they exist in
+> This document specifies the consensus rules of the ML-DSA-44 output type as implemented in
-> Avian Core v5.0 and marks the decisions that must be resolved before the specification is
+> Avian Core (RIP-25 Phase 0, merged in PR #259).
+The specification is **frozen**: there are no
-> frozen.
-Sections tagged **OPEN** describe current behavior that is expected to change; do not
+> unresolved OPEN items, and this document together with its known-answer vectors
+> (`src/test/data/rip25_vectors.json`, validated by `pqkey_vectors_tests.cpp`) is the authority for
-> treat them as final.
-Once frozen, any consensus-affecting change requires updating this
-> document and its test vectors together.
+> the rule.
+Any consensus-affecting change requires updating **both** this document and the vectors
+> in the same change, and — because the derivation and context are versioned (`.../v1`) — bumping
+> that version (`.../v2`).
+The deployment is `NEVER_ACTIVE` on mainnet, so the tunable constants
+> (sigop cost, the `.../v1` derivation and context tags) remain revisable by such a versioned spec
+> update before activation; the freeze fixes the current values so they cannot drift silently.

 ## Abstract